-Thank you to
+Thank you to.....

-This guide was developed by the Dietitians of the Older Persons and Dementia Interest Group (OPDIG) of the Irish Nutrition and Dietetics Institute (INDI), in association with the HSE National Dementia Education Project.
+This guide was developed by the Dietitians of the Older Persons Nutrition Interest Group (OPNIG) formerly Older persons and dementia Interest Group (OPDIG) of the Irish Nutrition and Dietetics Institute (INDI), in association with the HSE National Dementia Education Project in 2016.
+The content was updated in 2021 by members of the OPNIG with input from speech and language therapists.